From our embark at the center of Amsterdam

 Are there hills in Holland?
-Yes, after four days on the flatlands, today’s three-nations ride ascends 450 feet through hills bordering Belgium to reach the German town of Aachen.
+Yes!
+After four days on the flatlands, today’s three-nation ride ascends 450 feet through hills bordering Belgium to reach the German town of Aachen.

 Aachen is where Emperor Charlemagne’s still-standing Cathedral became the coronation site for five centuries of Germanic Kings.

-Aachen, the walls are down, but the gates still survive.
+Aachen, the walls are down, but the gates survive.

-Our last day of cycling traces the Meuse River back towards Amsterdam, where you’ll wake up on the final morning of this 8-day voyage.
+Our last day of cycling starts in Venlo, pauses for coffee at Arcen Castle (with ample time to take a stroll through the famous gardens), and traces the Meuse River back towards Amsterdam, where you’ll wake up on the final morning of this 8-day voyage.

 Tulip Time Cycling Cruise